hakatashi/chars/README.md

 Split strings into array of characters by “Semmantically-correct” way.

-This module inspired by [esrever](https://www.npmjs.com/package/esrever).
+This module is inspired by [esrever](https://www.npmjs.com/package/esrever).

 ## Why not just use `string.split('')`!?!?!?!?